 Although William James will forever be most celebrated for the work he did to legitimize the field of modern psychology, his career was also filled with a variety of impactful insights and theories about human behavior and the brain.
-Perhaps his most notable contribution in this regard came, while working alongside Danish physician Carl Lange, in the form of the James-Lange Theory of Emotion.
+Perhaps his most notable contribution in this regard came while working alongside Danish physician Carl Lange, in the form of the James-Lange Theory of Emotion.
 Simply stated, the theory tells us that the process of emotional reaction can be broken down into four chronological steps:

 - An activating event leads to

-- A bodily sensation which leads to
+- A bodily sensation that leads to

 - An emotional reaction

 To illuminate the Buddha’s understanding of the role body sensations play in emotional reaction, we can turn our attention to the ancient meditation technique known as Vipassana.
 While there are a seemingly endless number of ways for spiritual seekers to meditate, the practice of Vipassana, which is believed by many to be the very technique taught by the Buddha himself, takes on a psychological approach and is primarily concerned with bodily feelings.
-Because the Buddha came to believe that our bodily sensations give rise to emotional reactions, and also because he realized that we develop cravings and aversions towards the positive and negative sensations when we experience repeatedly, he instructed individuals to develop equanimity towards both pleasurable and disturbing feelings.
-Although we may assume that external stimuli, such as people, circumstances and things, cause us to react in emotionally charges ways, the Buddha discovered that our reactions are in fact in response to our own bodily feelings.
-For these reasons, and also because it’s not possible to live with only positive sensations, the Buddha developed the technique of Vipassana which instructs individuals to consciously monitoring their sensations in a systematic way with the goal of developing indifference towards both their positive and negative feelings.
+Because the Buddha came to believe that our bodily sensations give rise to emotional reactions, and also because he realized that we develop cravings and aversions towards positive and negative sensations when we experience them repeatedly, he instructed individuals to develop equanimity towards both pleasurable and disturbing feelings.
+Although we may assume that external stimuli, such as people, circumstances, and things, cause us to react in emotionally charged ways, the Buddha discovered that our reactions are in fact in response to our own bodily feelings.
+For these reasons, and also because it’s not possible to live with only positive sensations, the Buddha developed the technique of Vipassana which instructs individuals to consciously monitor their sensations in a systematic way with the goal of developing indifference towards both their positive and negative feelings.

 Some 30 years after Pavlov won the Nobel Prize, another iconic psychologist illuminated a second important type of human conditioning.
 It was in 1938, to be exact, when American behavioral psychologist B.F.
 Skinner published his celebrated book The Behavior of Organisms which outlined the process of Operant Conditioning.
-Where as Pavlovian Conditioning, or Classical Conditioning, shows how humans become conditioned to respond biologically to stimuli in the environment, Operant Conditioning shows how humans learn behaviors and develop conditioned habits based upon the rewards or consequences of particular actions.
-Today, it is widely assumed that each and everyone of us learns a considerable amount about behavior through this process of operant conditioning.
+Whereas Pavlovian Conditioning, or Classical Conditioning, shows how humans become conditioned to respond biologically to stimuli in the environment, Operant Conditioning shows how humans learn behaviors and develop conditioned habits based upon the rewards or consequences of particular actions.
+Today, it is widely assumed that each and every one of us learns a considerable amount about behavior through this process of operant conditioning.

 Although Pavlov and Skinner discovered these two forms of conditioning in the first half of the 20th century, it is clear to see that the Buddha understood much about the conditioning process over 2,500 years ago.
-With hopes of giving spiritual seekers a path to end the suffering that’s a natural byproduct of life, the Buddha went to great length to show how the Three Poisons of conditioned attachment, aversion and ignorance keep us locked into the cycle of suffering and ultimately prohibit us from attaining true liberation.
-Based upon his findings from six-years of dissecting the inner workings of his own mind, the Enlightened One came to realize that our conditioned cravings for pleasurable experiences and aversions towards negative ones, both of which create the impermanent body sensations we just discussed, are what limits our well-being in the present moment.
+With hopes of giving spiritual seekers a path to end the suffering that’s a natural byproduct of life, the Buddha went to great lengths to show how the Three Poisons of conditioned attachment, aversion, and ignorance keep us locked into the cycle of suffering and ultimately prohibit us from attaining true liberation.
+Based upon his findings from six years of dissecting the inner workings of his own mind, the Enlightened One came to realize that our conditioned cravings for pleasurable experiences and aversions towards negative ones, both of which create the impermanent body sensations we just discussed, are what limits our well-being in the present moment.
 The Buddha told his followers: